xyzjoey/automate-davinci-resolve/README.md

 =============
 Start script!
 =============
-What do you want to do? [a/g/m/q/?]: ? a - apply Text+ style from the current timeline clip to track(s) g - generate Text+ in a new timeline from a .srt subtitle file m - monitor and apply Text+ track style continuously q - quit
+What do you want to do? [a/e/i/m/q/?]: ? a - apply Text+ style from the current timeline clip to track(s) e - export all Text+ content in current timeline to a subtitle file i - import Text+ from a subtitle file in a new timeline m - monitor and apply Text+ track style continuously q - quit
 ? - print help
-What do you want to do? [a/g/m/q/?]:
+What do you want to do? [a/e/i/m/q/?]:
 ```

 Or run from command: